DougDevelopz/WireZ/Documentation.md

 * /wirez dblist | ./wirez dblist <target> (provides you a list of the database you're connected to or databases another player is connected to)
 * /wirez dumptable <database> <table> <fileName> (replicates a table's data into a csv file and can be located in dblogs)
 * /wirez listtables <database> (provides a paste with a key of what tables a database is made up of)

-## Permissions
-WireZ has only two permission nodes:

--wirez.sysadmin (permission to interact with system commands)

--wirez.dbadmin (permission to interact with database commands)